 Zipper

-ALTERNATIVE NAME: Unzip.
+ALTERNATE NAME: Unzip

 EXECUTION: At the return, your hand (your thumb or your thumb and forefinger) follows the side of your body from the top of your thigh to the top of your armpit just as if you were closing a zipper.

 OBJECTIVE: Good for muscular relaxation and for exercising the range of motion of your shoulder joint.
 In addition, keeping your direction is made more difficult at the return.
-The fact that your return is somewhat slower means that maintaining your front hand in the sliding position slightly longer also represents somewhat of a challenge.
+Since your return is somewhat slower, maintaining your front hand in the sliding position slightly longer is also challenging.

 Background: One of the most common stretching exercises around.